The page has been translated by Gen AI.

 chronyc tracking

-Reference IDCurrently synchronized NTP server information among the registered servers
+Reference IDInformation about the currently synchronized NTP server among servers registered as NTP sources

 Reference ID is displayed in hexadecimal to avoid confusion with IPv4 addresses.